insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 The ``PUB/SUB`` is convenient when you need to duplicate the same data to multiple subscribers.
 Another use case is real-time data processing: excessive elements are dropped if the pipeline cannot handle the traffic.

-**Source/BIND-to-Framework/CONNECT communication**.
+**Source/BIND, Framework/CONNECT**.
 A source is initialized as a server (bind), and a framework connects to it.
 This scheme can be used when the source already delivers multiple streams or the framework handles a single stream provided by the source.
 In this scenario, the source can duplicate the same stream to multiple frameworks simultaneously.

 .. image:: ../_static/img/10_adapters_ps_sbfc.png

-**Framework/BIND-to-Sink/CONNECT communication**.
+**Framework/BIND, Sink/CONNECT**.
 This scheme is used widely.
 A framework duplicates the same data to multiple sinks.
 A sink can filter out only required data.

 .. image:: ../_static/img/10_adapters_ps_fbsc.png

-**Source/CONNECT-to-Framework/BIND communication**.
+**Source/CONNECT, Framework/BIND**.
 A typical scheme when a framework handles multiple streams.
 The framework binds to a socket and adapters connect to that socket.

 .. image:: ../_static/img/10_adapters_ps_scfb.png

-**Framework/CONNECT-to-Sink/BIND communication**.
+**Framework/CONNECT, Sink/BIND**.
 This is unusual but a correct scheme.
 A sink handles multiple outputs from frameworks to deliver them in a storage, e.g. Kafka or ClickHouse.

 .. image:: ../_static/img/10_adapters_ps_fcsb.png